Food and Agricultural Education Act

 Terms used in this Act are defined as follows:

-1. “Food and agricultural education” (hereafter FAE): This terms refers to the process wherein educational methods are used to instruct citizens to understand basic agricultural production; processing of agricultural products; eco-friendly farming; animal-friendly breeding, nurturing, and animal husbandry; animal welfare; food choices; competency and implementation of food and beverage preparation; and handling of food waste; as well as to enhance linkages between diet, environment, and agriculture; and to prompt citizens to devote attention to personal health and the sustainable development of agricultural and fishing communities, agriculture, and the environment and to take appropriate actions.
+1. “Food and agricultural education” (FAE): Refers to the educational methods employed to cultivate the understanding of basic agricultural production; processing of agricultural products; eco-friendly farming; humane breeding, nurturing, and livestock management; animal welfare; food selection; cooking and food preparation skills ; and food waste management.
+FAE also aims to strengthen the connections between diet, the environment, and agriculture, encouraging citizens to focus on personal health and the sustainable development of agricultural and fishing communities, agriculture, and the environment, and to take appropriate actions.

 Article 4